 Loop end points can be adjusted using the control vinyl.
 Disable this option if you wish to use the computer's arrow keys to adjust loops, and keep audio playback controlled by the vinyl.
-See "Looping" on page 18.
+See "Looping" on page 21.

-Next Song On Flip
+Next Song on Flip

-When this option is enabled, changing the side of control vinyl you're using ('flipping the record') loads the next song.
+When this option is enabled, changing the side of control vinyl you're using ('flipping the record') loads the next song, as with the Autoplay function.
+See "Playback Control" on page 15.